dschach/semantic-versioning/README.md

 So my conclusion is that "No-Release" is just a way of thinking about very minor changes that are, technically, a part of a company/org's metadata, and that metadata can be expanded to include documentation and build extensions, etc. I'm happy to be flexible on that.

+Having said all that, the devil is in the details for each package, so read on below!

 ### Scope

 Here are some examples, but you can choose your own: